Tech500/E220-Remote-Switch/README.md

 throughout the development of my E220 LoRa module project.
 The insights and support received were instrumental in overcoming technical challenges and optimizing the project's performance.

-Thank you Renzo Mischianti for your LoRa E220 Library (xReef), E220 Ebyte E220 articles, Lorah Ebyte module Community support, and the Ebyte E220 Support page.
+Thank you Renzo Mischianti for your LoRa E220 Library (xReef), E220 Ebyte E220 articles, Lora Ebyte module Community support, and the Ebyte E220 Support page.

 Wolfgang Ewald thank you; learned much from your article "Using LoRa with the EByte E220, E22 and E32 series".
 Thanks for sharing